Far East Consortium

-FEC is mainly engaged in property development and investment, hotel operation and management, car park operation as well as property management services.
-The Group adopts geographical diversification and "Chinese wallet" strategy, with business covering Hong Kong, Mainland China, Australia, Malaysia, Singapore, the United Kingdom and New Zealand.
+FEC is mainly engaged in property development and investment, hotel development and management, car park operations and facilities management, securities and financial product investment and gaming and related operations and provision of mortgage services.

-FEC has a residential and mixed-use project portfolio across different markets in Hong Kong, China, Australia, Malaysia and the United Kingdom.
+The Group adopts geographical diversification and "Asian wallet" strategy, with business covering Hong Kong, Mainland China, Australia, Malaysia, Singapore, the United Kingdom, New Zealand and other European countries.